 There are many types of genetic panels available that varies depending on the test provider.
 At Cryos, we provide a genetic panel of the most common and severe diseases in the population, regardless of ethnic and familial background.

 Cryos International contributes with donor data

-The goal of the donor carrier study was to investigate the rate of donors being rejected after performing a genetic carrier test.
-Cryos International provided data regarding 883 candidate sperm and egg donors who have undergone genetic testing.
+The aim of the donor carrier study was to investigate the rate of donors being rejected after perform-ing a genetic carrier test.
+Cryos International provided data regarding 883 candidate sperm and egg donors who had undergone genetic testing.

 The study compared commercial genetic test panels worldwide which resulted in 42 associated panels with a total of 2673 unique disorders covered by combining all 42 panels.
 The test panel from Cryos included 46 diseases among male donors and 47 diseases among female donors.
 Data included the carrier status of the candidate donors.